-Hello, I am shopping for an Oval diamond to propose to my girlfriend with.
-Partly based on reading your article about The Best Proportions for Oval Cut Diamonds, I was able to narrow the options from Ritani, but would like your advice on which diamond provides the best value.
+Hello, I am shopping for an Oval diamond to propose to my girlfriend.
+Partly based on reading your Oval Cut Diamond Buying Guide which is great by the way!
+I was able to narrow the options from Ritani, but would like your advice on which diamond provides the best value.
 The setting will either be Ritani’s white gold french set halo (pictured left) or micro pavé halo (pictured below).
 The diamonds I am looking at are between 1.00 – 1.30 carats (referenced below) and as you can see my budget is $6000 – $7500.00 and I’m looking for the most beautiful diamond possible!
-Any suggestion or advice would be greatly appreciated!
+Any suggestions or advice would be greatly appreciated!
 Regards – Ben

 P.S.
 Do you have any opinion on 14K white gold vs. 18K white gold?
 Is there any difference in looks or wear and tear?
 Would you recommend a different metal?